 Special licensing opportunity for public and independent schools

-Blake Works received an anonymous gift allowing us to offer our program for 50% off our standard licensing fees to a limited number of schools.
+Blake Works received an anonymous gift allowing us to offer our program for 50% off our standard licensing fees to public and independent schools.

 Each organization licensing the series receives a unique code to access the program from Blake Works’ website.

 Jeanne Blake is available to facilitate group conversations about issues raised in the program and parents’ challenges and successes in supporting children's resilience.